EwenQuim/ewenquim.github.io/articles.md

 ## **[Crypto]** [Sign your commits with PGP](articles/3-pgp.md)

 *May 2020* -
 Encrypt emails and documents.
-Sign your commits.
-Be a hacker.
+Sign your git commits.
+Secure your work.

 ---